Flight Demonstration and Model Validation of a Prototype Variable-Altitude Venus Aerobot: FLOATS Simulation Model

 The present model utilizes constant drag coefficients which are subject to fluctuations in the projected areas of the ZP balloon, denoted as $A_\text{top}$ and $A_\text{side}$ from the shape model in Sec. \ref{subsubsec:shape}.
 Virtual mass, caused by the momentum of the air accelerated out of the way during aerobot motions, is modeled as a constant coefficient $C_m$ which is then scaled by the varying volume of the aerobot.

 The aerobot velocity $v$ has coordinates in the balloon coordinate frame, wherein the $z$-axis points out the top, and the $x$- and $y$-axes point out the sides.

 Choosing a $C_{D_\text{top}}$ and $C_{D_\text{side}}$ is difficult for balloons, as the flexible outer envelope generally does not support re-attachment of a turbulent boundary layer (unlike a sphere) \cite{horne}.
-Furthermore, the "Morison Equation" employed in Eq. \ref{eq:eom} for the drag and virtual mass is effective for steady-state forces and initial transient forces, but less so for the intermediate-time forces \cite{hoerner1958fluid}.
+Furthermore, the "Morison Equation" employed in Eq. \ref{eq:eom} for the drag and virtual mass is effective for steady-state forces and initial transient forces, but less so for the intermediate-time forces \cite{newman2018marine}.
 As such, the virtual mass and drag coefficients need to be tuned to experimental data at the appropriate movement timescale \cite{sarpkaya2010wave}.
-We choose $C_{D_\text{top}} = 0.8$ and $C_{D_\text{side}} = 1$ given good agreement with the indoor calibration flight data in \citet{izraelevitz2022subscale}, a $C_m = 0.2$ from ellipsoidal data in \citet{hoerner1958fluid}, and leave higher fidelity fluid-structure interaction simulations to future work.
+We choose $C_{D_\text{top}} = 0.8$ and $C_{D_\text{side}} = 1$ given good agreement with the indoor calibration flight data in \citet{izraelevitz2022subscale}, a $C_m = 0.2$ from ellipsoidal data in \citet{hoerner1958fluid}, and leave higher fidelity fluid-structure interaction in computation fluid dynamics (CFD) simulations to future work on how these coefficients should change independent of reference areas.